Marloxo/LMS_MiniProject/README.md

 # LMS_MiniProject

-Mini Library Management System  project for demonstration purpose
+Mini Library Management System  project for demonstration purpose...
+The Library Management System is the tool for organizing, managing, monitoring and controlling the transactions of books in the library.

 ## Table of Contents